We pilot new models to develop best practices for clinics of the future.

 Training programs, developed at HSDM, that support health centers around the nation in addressing gaps in care among seniors.

-The ECE project aims to improve health care access and outcomes for vulnerable senior populations by developing training resources for heath care providers who serve the elderly, particularly in underserved areas.
+The National Center for Equitable Care for Elders aims to improve health care access and outcomes for vulnerable senior populations by providing training for heath care providers who serve the elderly, particularly in underserved areas.
 Examples include webinars that teach strategies for delivering care to patients with dementia, disabilities, depression or a chronic health condition.

 The need is enormous—in 2010 there were 40.3 million people aged 65 and above (13% of overall population).
 By 2050 the percentage is projected to grow to 20.9.
 At the same time, the number of physicians with advanced geriatrics training is declining and many are opting out of Medicare.